DivineVoices/ProceduralGenPractice/README.md

 ## Procedural Gen Practice Tool
 The Proecudral Gen Practice Tool was a 4 day attempt to make a simple room generator using Unity.
-This tool is free to use by all, and has a few features to customize your room generation.
+This tool is free to use by all, and has a few features to customize some room generation.
 This tool uses Unity 6000.1.16f1 make sure to install this version before use.

 Within this code you can find 4 different Generation algorithms : Simple Room Placement, Binary Space Partioning, Cellular Automata, and NoiseMaps.